 Monthly: Divide your annual estimate by 12 and transfer that amount into a separate tax or savings account each month.

 Percentage: Figure out the percentage of your income that will be required, then transfer that percentage of each payment to your tax or savings account.
 For example, if you will be paying 20% of your income in taxes, you’ll take 20% of each paycheck and transfer it directly to your tax or savings account.

 The strategy that works best for you will depend on the stability of your freelance income and any expenses that offset that income.
 Play around with the numbers to determine which makes more sense for your situation.

 Quarterly business taxes are due on April 15th, June 15th, September 15th, and January 15th (or the next business day if those are weekends or holidays).

-In 2020, Tax Day was postponed from April 15th to July 15th to accommodate the unpredictable nature of the economic impact from COVID-19, but the dates have returned to normal for the 2021 year.
+In 2020, Tax Day was postponed from April 15th to July 15th to accommodate the unpredictable nature of the economic impact from COVID-19.

 How do you file quarterly business taxes?